ecmwf/anemoi-docs/docs/overview.rst

 Anemoi-datasets provides the tools to build Zarr files from a list of sources and filters.
-Input format sources include MARS, Grib, netCDF, Zarr and more and filters allow for data transformation.
-The output dataset is optimize for ML training with appropriate chunking and already computed statistics for normalisation.
+Input format sources include MARS, Grib, netCDF, Zarr and more, while the filters allow for complex data transformation and manipulation.
+The output dataset is optimised for ML training with appropriate chunking and precomputed statistics for normalisation.
 The package also support parallel and incremental creation for large datasets.

 *************
  anemoi-core